Every artist’s work reflects their own unique character.

 The broader our toolset, the more options we have for achieving the desired effect, and having the right tool for the job frees us to focus on our vision.
 Our creativity is challenged either way, whether by stretching the limits of a small toolset or choosing the most appropriate tool from a larger one.

-I mostly use metal grinding flexible shaft tools made by Suhner and Foredom.
+My favorite metal grinding tools are flexible shaft tools by Suhner and Foredom.
 I like the torque and speed range they provide and the lighter-weight handpieces compared to standard angle grinders and die grinders.

 Most pneumatic grinding tools don’t provide enough torque at these low speeds.
 However, their light weight and portability make them excellent for lighter utility grinding.